MobilityFirst/mobilityfirst.github.io/README.md

 # GNS Website

 This is the website for the Global Name Service (GNS).
-It is based on the [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/) ([Github](https://github.com/tomjohnson1492/documentation-theme-jekyll))
+It is based on version 5 of the [Jekyll Documentation Theme](http://idratherbewriting.com/documentation-theme-jekyll/) ([Github](https://github.com/tomjohnson1492/documentation-theme-jekyll))

-## Editing content
+## Where to edit content
 There are two ways to edit the content: by cloning the repository locally and making changes or by using the Github web interface.

 ### Locally